 It was pointed out that reducing anti-social behaviour was high on the Government's agenda as it affected the lives of many people across the country.
-Members prompted thoughts on curfew systems, whether they would be beneficial if introduced and how successful they had been in other areas.
-It was explained that the introduction of curfews had been considered, however intervention measures would be the first to be implemented.

 Following the presentation Forum members were asked nine questions which were answered through an audience response system.
 The nine questions were to be asked at all five Area Forums and the findings used to form the Sedgefield Community Safety Strategy for 2005-08.